Mr. Malcolm's List: Production

 Suzanne Allain self-published her novel Mr. Malcolm's List in 2009 and subsequently adapted it into a script.
-The script was discovered by filmmaker Emma Holly Jones when The Black List did a podcast script reading of the highly rated script submitted through the website in 2015.
+The script was discovered by filmmaker Emma Holly Jones when The Black List did a podcast script reading of the script submitted through the website in 2015.
 Jones pursued the rights and then brought on producer Laura Rister and subsequently Laura Lewis to produce the feature film adaptation.
 The team decided to make a short film, as an overture to the feature version and partnered with Vice Studios' Refinery29 and their Shatterbox short film series for female filmmakers to make the short.
-It was shot in October 2018 in London and was released online on February 14, 2019, and to date, it has had over 2 million views.
-It starred Gemma Chan, Sope Dirisu, Oliver Jackson-Cohen, and Freida Pinto.
+It was shot in October 2018, in London, and was released online on February 14, 2019 and it has had over 2 million views.
+It stars Gemma Chan, Sope Dirisu, Oliver Jackson-Cohen, and Freida Pinto.
 Based on its success, Suzanne's novel was published in 2020 by Berkley Press, and the feature film was financed.
 The team partnered with producer Katie Holly and her Blinder Films to shoot in Ireland.

-Filming began in March 2021 in Ireland, with Zawe Ashton, Theo James and Ashley Park joining the cast.
+Filming began in March 2021 in Ireland, with Zawe Ashton, Theo James, and Ashley Park joining the cast.
 Bleecker Street acquired the US distribution rights to the film, while Universal Pictures acquired the international distribution rights.